profsmith89/ctps/_sources/chap12.md

 *   Pass a function as a parameter so that you can specialize the behavior of Python's sorting functions [programming skills];
 *   Describe and code a brute-force sorting algorithm called insertion sort, which is probably what you use when sorting the cards you've been dealt [CS concepts];
 *   Understand how splitting work can lead to an efficient solution and code an example of this using binary search [design and CS concepts];
-*   Employ a divide-and-conquer approach to create a more efficient sorting algorithm, called merge sort [design and CS concepts];
+*   Employ a divide-and-conquer approach to create a more efficient sorting algorithm called merge sort [design and CS concepts];
 *   Code merge sort in iterative and recursive styles [CS concepts and programming skills];
 *   Describe the key components of a recursive function [design and CS concepts];
 *   Search for patterns in your problem to see if it might be amenable to a divide-and-conquer approach and recognize the base cases in a recursive implementation [design].